Nextcloud Deployment

 The app does not require configuring advanced DNS options.
 Accept the default settings or click Add to the right of DNS Options to enter the option name and value.

-To use a certificate, best practice is to create the self-signed certificate before you begin using the app installation wizard.
-If you did not create a certificate before starting the installation wizard you can select the default TrueNAS certificate and edit the app to change the certificate after deploying the application.
+If you did not create a certificate before starting the installation wizard, select the default TrueNAS certificate, and then edit the app to change the certificate after deploying the application.

 Select the certificate created in TrueNAS for the app from the Certificate dropdown list.